lmeazzini/lmeazzini.github.io/_posts/2019-04-23-suicide-anaylsis.md

 ```python
 df_brasil.drop(['country', 'country_world'], axis = 1, inplace = True)
 ```

-    /home/luis/anaconda3/envs/dl/lib/python3.6/site-packages/pandas/core/frame.py:3940: SettingWithCopyWarning:

-    A value is trying to be set on a copy of a slice from a DataFrame

-    See the caveats in the documentation: http://pandas.pydata.org/pandas-docs/stable/indexing.html#indexing-view-versus-copy

 I'm going to repeat a lot of the graphics already done.